weiyuanzhu/TcpSocketTest/README.md

 - 1 (MH 2)Long click on device will now release current action mode and start a new one;
 - 2  add refresh button for device action bar
-- 3 perform functionalities will refresh device status now.
+- 3 perform functionalities will refresh device faulty now.
 - 4 deviceInfoFragment and device, add DT last time and lamp operation time;
 - 5 DeviceInfoFragment, device address display for loop2 now displays 0-63 instead of 128-191